This easy oven-baked vegetable frittata is creamy, delicious and perfect for breakfast, brunch or even a light dinner! It can be prepped ahead too.

 If you’ve got “rabbit food” types at your house, you can absolutely serve this with bacon or sausages.
 As for me, I’d go with a super simple spinach salad.
 More veggies, please!

 I hope this becomes a classic with your family, too.

-- 1 8-ounce package of light cream cheese
+- 1 (8-oz.) package of reduced fat plain cream cheese

 - 1 heaping cup of shredded cheddar cheese

 - Heat olive oil in a sauté pan over medium heat.
-Saute chopped veggies for 5-7 minutes, until tender.
-Alternatively, you can do it my mom’s way: Combine veggies in a bowl, cover and microwave for 5 minutes, until tender.
+Saute the chopped veggies for 5-7 minutes, until tender.
+Alternatively, you can do it my mom’s way: Combine the veggies in a microwave-safe bowl, cover and microwave for 5 minutes, until tender.
 Drain.

-- Beat eggs in a large bowl.
-Add cream cheese and milk and beat until smooth.
+- Beat the eggs in a large bowl.
+Add the cream cheese and milk and beat until smooth.

-- Add sauteed vegetables and remaining ingredients and mix well.
+- Add the sautéed vegetables and remaining ingredients and mix well.

 - Pour into greased deep dish pie pan.

 - Bake at 375 for 35 minutes or until set.
 Let sit for 5-10 minutes to allow it to set up completely before slicing and serving.